cardano-foundation/docs-cardano-org/README.rst

    </p>

 .. note::
+   HELLO!
 If you are looking for a user-friendly wallet for Cardano, please take a look at `Daedalus`_ or `Yoroi`_.

 Cardano is a decentralized third-generation proof-of-stake blockchain platform and home to the ada cryptocurrency.
 It is the first blockchain platform to evolve out of a scientific philosophy and a research-first driven approach.